SERPs are getting more competitive.

 Salesforce was one of the first true SaaS companies, founded in 1999.

 In less than two decades, there are already over an estimated 50,000+ SaaS companies.
-With another 25k forecasted in just two years.
+With another 25k forecasted in just two years trying to peddle a SaaS product.

-So competition — in aggregate — is only getting more intense.
+So competition — in aggregate — is only getting more intense for those hoping to start at SaaS company.
 The bar keeps rising, and every day you’re competing against exponentially more people.

 Like a bad zombie movie you can’t wake up from.